Replicable-MARL/MARLlib/docs/source/algorithm/ppo_family.rst

 Instead of adding complicated KL constraints, PPO imposes this policy ratio to stay within a small interval between :math:`1-\epsilon` and :math:`1+\epsilon`.
 The objective function of PPO takes the minimum value between the original value and the clipped value.

 There are two primary variants of PPO: PPO-Penalty and PPO-Clip.
-Here we only give the formulation of PPO-Clip, which is more commonly used in practice.
+Here we only give the formulation of PPO-Clip, which is more common in practice.
 For PPO-penalty, please refer to `Proximal Policy Optimization <https://spinningup.openai.com/en/latest/algorithms/ppo.html>`_.

 Math Formulation